(*) This is the BAT service summary as at April 2017

 The exception to the view is where your business is the wholesalers or manufacture of the overseas product.
 As many overseas products in the Chinese e-Mall stores are purchased from overseas retail shops that is where additional margin is available.

 We are now seeing a change in China.
-More consumer website are been successfully operated.
+More consumer website is being successfully operated.
 These are in the made at this stage large business or companies with a USP.
 The common point with all these new on-line servers they are operating in markets where the BAT companies do not offer services.